Philipwur/MSc-Thesis/README.md

 ### Working on now

-- See if regression results hold up for different lattice parameters
 - First optimisation surface plot (rough one)
 - Think about the boundary conditions of the coordinate system
   - e.g. equivalent lattices generated with different b' and thetas